How to Use Multiple Inboxes in Gmail

 Does Keeping store my Gmail password?

 No, Keeping does not store your Gmail password.
-You are required to enter your Gmail password during the sign in process.
+You are required to enter your Gmail password during the sign-in process.
 However, Keeping uses something called OAuth, which allows us to interact with Google’s servers without ever seeing or storing your Gmail password.

-Can I view multiple inboxes in Gmail?
+Can I view multiple inboxes in Gmail with Keeping?

 Without Keeping, you can view up to five inboxes in Gmail.
 However, Gmail’s multiple inbox feature was not designed with customer support teams in mind, so it is not built with the features you need to effectively manage a shared inbox.
 Keeping allows you to manage as many inboxes as you like.